kubeshop/testkube-docs/README.md

 CRD references docs at are generated from the corresponding GoLang types using a fork of the https://github.com/elastic/crd-ref-docs project, available at https://github.com/kubeshop/crd-ref-docs.

+The customized markdown templates are in this repositories [src/crd-templates](src/crd-templates) folder

 Follow these steps:

 1. Clone/update the [testkube-operator](https://github.com/kubeshop/testkube-operator) to make sure you have the latest